Christmas Folkore - The Scottish Krampus.

 But this blog is not about Krampus, much has already been written about that festive scrooge.
 This blog is about Crom Dubh na Nollaig (translated to the Dark Crooked One of Christmas.)
 The horrific Scottish cousin of Krampus, a mysterious figure who visits and terrorises the good people of Islay over the festive period.
 He is said to wander the Island on cold dark nights, especially Christmas Eve, looking for mischievous youngsters.

-The Child would be found in the morning, cowering in their bed, insisting that they would be good from now on, knowing the terrible fate that would await them should Crom Dubh na Nollaig be forced to return for a second time.
+It is easy to imagine the parents discovering their child in the morning, cowering beneath the blankets and insisting they would be good from now on, fearful of the terrible fate that might await them should Crom Dubh na Nollaig be forced to return a second time.

 A pretty effective way of keeping the nippers on the straight and narrow.
 I personally would have been terrified to put a foot out of line had I thought such a monster would pay me a visit.

-If you enjoyed this festive folklore, and like ghost stories, and tales of the monstrous, why not check out my book ‘Fireside Horror.’
+If you enjoyed this festive folklore, and want to read tales of Crom Cruach and his cult, or just like scary stories, and tales of the monstrous, why not check out my book ‘Fireside Horror.’
 Its a perfect companion for those chilly evenings, and would make a lovely gift for any friends and family who enjoy the spooky.
 Link below -

 Previous